-□ A site and/or vicinity map showing the project boundary, existing abutting street intervals, the through-streets at the project boundary, and the distances between through-streets.
+A site plan and/or map showing the project boundary, existing abutting street intervals, the through-streets at the project boundary, and the distances between through-streets.

 Stage 2 must be completed.
 If a project is already built, Stage 2 and 3 documentation may be submitted simultaneously.